Permanent Cosmetics Aftercare

 Information For Healing Period

-In the first two hours, try to gently blot the area using a warm damp cotton wool pad.
+In the first 24 hours, try to gently blot the area using cooled boiled water on a cotton wool pad.
 For 2 to 5 days after treatment, the procedure area may experience the following symptoms:

 - Dryness and itching

 After eye procedures, eyelashes may stick together and eyelids appear red and puffy.
 If you are feeling less than 100% healthy it may take longer for your treatment to heal and symptoms may appear more prominent.

 For at least 7 days after a procedure or until the area appears to be healed, include the following daily routine:

 - Apply Bepanthen to the area twice a day using a cotton bud.

 - Wash hands before and after application and use a clean cotton bud each time to avoid infection.

 - Use a gentle face cleanser and avoid the treatment areas.